adobnikar/bookshelf-eloquent/README.md

 # bookshelf-eloquent

-This is a plugin for [Bookshelf.js](http://bookshelfjs.org/) that adds some functionallity from the Laravel's [eloquent ORM](https://laravel.com/docs/master/eloquent).
+This is a plugin for [Bookshelf.js](http://bookshelfjs.org/) that adds some functionality from the Laravel's [eloquent ORM](https://laravel.com/docs/master/eloquent).
 Most notably it improves nested eager loading (`with` function) and adds the `withCount` and `whereHas` functions while supporting existing Bookshelf plugins like [registry](https://github.com/tgriesser/bookshelf/wiki/Plugin:-Model-Registry), [visibility](https://github.com/tgriesser/bookshelf/wiki/Plugin:-Visibility), [bookshelf-paranoia](https://github.com/estate/bookshelf-paranoia)) and others.
 All the functions documented here are accessible on both the static Bookshelf models and their instances.

 **About Bookshelf:**
 Bookshelf is a JavaScript ORM for Node.js, built on the [Knex](http://knexjs.org/) SQL query builder.
 Featuring both promise based and traditional callback interfaces, providing transaction support, eager/nested-eager relation loading, polymorphic associations, and support for one-to-one, one-to-many, and many-to-many relations.
 It is designed to work well with PostgreSQL, MySQL, and SQLite3.